 By Miguel DeCoste

-When I talk to club security staff, they often ask me, “How did you transition to VIP Protection and can I do the same?”
+Anyway, when I talk to club security staff working at Marquee Dayclub (check out https://www.freevegasclubpasses.com/marquee-pool-party-guestlist/ to learn how club guest list works), they often ask me, “How did you transition to VIP Protection and can I do the same?”
 And I tell them that in my case, it was a matter of being mentored, getting trained and certified, and utilizing what I learned working in nightclubs to forge a path into the professional world of Close Protection work.

 Those of you working in the field of nightclub security should know that a lack of a Law Enforcement or military background is not necessarily a hindrance when it comes to doing Executive Protection.
 As a matter of fact, there are skills specific to nightclub (especially when you are employed at Wet Republic in Vegas) work that transfer very well: